d1b1/isAPI.js/README.md

 `.explain()` - Provides a human readable description for us in the documentation.

-`.store(string)` - Provides variable name for the request data.
-Each API response is stored and can be used in followon calls or in `afterEach()` functions to tear down data created during a test run.

 `.clone()` - Will provide the ability to clone an existing request settings.

 `.authorize()` - Will tell the request to assign the desired auth to the request header.